stanleyfok/nextjs-template/README.md

 Also, do not check in any code under the static folder.
 Instead, please put your resources file under the `assets` folder.
 The webpack rules defined in [next.config.js](https://github.com/stanleyfok/nextjs-template/blob/master/next.config.js) will move your files to the static version hash folder.

+## Design Philosophy - User Experience

+### 💡 Rule: Need to show progress bar when navigating between pages

+If data is fetched from client side in getInitialProps(), the UI is freezed util API is fetched completely.
+Therefore, we have to ensure progress is shown when users click on any links.

 ## Design Philosophy - Quality Control

 ### 💡 Rule: Ensure every page can be loaded from server side and client side